 Setup tips that prevent frustration

 Test the system on an ordinary day, not just while someone is helping set it up.
-Use large labels, choose an alert sound that is easy to hear, and avoid creating several reminder systems at once.
+What works with two people in the room doesn't always work alone at 7am.

 Common questions